What makes figs special among the canon of Southern fruits is their fleetingness.

 Each slice honored the precious fig, and an island’s identity, preserved.

-Ocracoke Fig Cake Recipe
+Ocracoke Fig Cake

 From Ruth Toth, former owner of Cafe Atlantic restaurant on Ocracoke.
 Her cake won first place at the 2015 Ocracoke Fig Festival.
 Toth published a cookbook, Cafe Atlantic Cookbook, which is sold at Books to Be Red, Ocracoke Preservation Museum, and The Village Craftsmen, all in Ocracoke.